-The Company's contract liabilities are recorded as deferred revenue in the Company's consolidated balance sheet and consists of customer invoices issued or payments received in advance of revenues being recognized from the Company's subscription and services contracts.
-Deferred revenue, including current and non-current balances, as of July 31, 2019 and January 31, 2019 was \$150.2 million and \$137.7 million, respectively.
-For the six months ended July 31, 2019 and 2018, revenue recognized from deferred revenue at the beginning of each period was \$83.9 million and \$55.6 million, respectively.
+The Company's contract liabilities are recorded as deferred revenue in the Company's condensed consolidated balance sheet and consists of customer invoices issued or payments received in advance of revenues being recognized from the Company's subscription and services contracts.
+Deferred revenue, including current and non-current balances, as of April 30, 2020 and January 31, 2020 was \$193.0 million and \$190.8 million, respectively.
+Approximately 52% and 50% of the total revenue recognized for the three months ended April 30, 2020 and 2019, respectively, was from deferred revenue at the beginning of each respective period.